SQL API

 SELECT check_document_viewer('user', '123', '456', ARRAY[]::TEXT[]);

-SELECT * FROM list_document_viewer_subjects('456', 'user');p_visited parameter used for cycle detection in recursive patterns.
+FROM list_document_viewer_subjects('456', 'user', 100, NULL);p_visited parameter used for cycle detection in recursive patterns.
 When calling directly, pass ARRAY[]::TEXT[] for this parameter.Performance Considerations

 Use List Functions for Batch Operations